fsharp/fsharp.github.io/_posts/2013-07-09-group-remit.md

 Possible new activities include:

 -  Clean out dead projects and packages.
-If projects continue to be of use to the general community and the current maintainers are happy with the idea, some of these projects should be considered for ‘upgrading’ to the fsharp github account and being promoted by the F# Foundation.
+If projects continue to be of use to the general community and the current maintainers are happy with the idea, some of these projects should be considered for ‘upgrading’ to the fsharp GitHub account and being promoted by the F# Foundation.

 - Improve existing Type Providers and ensure they work cross platform.